Identify and report the presence of pests, diseases and disorders

 Common errors to avoid in your coursework

-• Misconception: Health and safety is the manager's responsibility.
-Correction: Every employee has a duty to follow safety procedures, report hazards, and maintain a safe environment.
+- Misconception: Health and safety is only the manager's responsibility.
+Correction: Every employee has a duty to follow safety procedures, report hazards, and contribute to a safe workplace.
 Negligence can lead to accidents and legal consequences.

 Frequently Asked Questions